uselagoon/lagoon/docs/installing-lagoon/lagoon-core.md

 5. Lagoon Core is now installed!

 !!! warning
-    Note: Sometimes we run into Docker Hub pull limits.
+    Sometimes we run into Docker Hub pull limits.
 We are considering moving our images elsewhere if this continues to be a problem.

 ## Configure Keycloak

 Visit the Keycloak dashboard at the URL you defined in the `values.yml` for Keycloak.

-1. Click Administration Console
+1. Click "Administration Console"
 2. Username: `admin`
 3. Password: use `lagoon-core-keycloak` secret, key-value `KEYCLOAK_ADMIN_PASSWORD`
 4. Retrieve the secret like so: